Prunus subcordata

 Prunus subcordata, known by the common names Klamath plum, Oregon plum, Pacific plum and Sierra plum, is a member of the genus Prunus, native to the western United States, especially California and Oregon.

 Description

 Prunus subcordata is an erect deciduous shrub or small tree growing to 8 m in height with a trunk diameter of up to 15 cm.
 It sprouts from its roots and can form dense, spiny thickets.
 The bark is gray with horizontal brown lenticels, similar in appearance to that of the cultivated cherry tree.
-The leaves are 2.5–6 cm long with a 4–15 mm petiole, dark green, turning red before falling, and are faintly toothed.
+The leaves are 2.5–6 cm long with a 4–15 mm petiole, dark green, turning red before falling, and faintly toothed.

 The flowers are white or pinkish, 2 cm across, appearing in the spring in clusters of one to seven together.
 The fruit is a small, plum-like drupe, variable in appearance, 15–25 mm in length, and may be red or yellow; they mature in late summer.
 The plums are small and tart.